arturoalbero/Material25-26/EN-DWES/PU4/02-error-management.md

 ## Tracking Errors Through "Global" Variables

-One disadvantage of this option is that the exception message is “lost” because with a redirect, the target mapping only receives parameters, not the *model*.
+One disadvantage of the option before is that the exception message is “lost” because, with a redirect, the target mapping only receives parameters, not the *model*.
 A solution is to have the controller store the message in a "global" variable (*technically, a controller attribute accessible by all mappings*), which the `try..catch` assigns the exception message to.
 Then, the mapping that returns the view can include the exception text in the *model* through this variable.

 ```java
 @Controller